Doxycycline hyclate vs monohydrate: which one is better for acne?

 The information presented in this article is based on scientific research and the professional advice of our Content Medical Reviewers, who are experts in the field of Dermatology.
 How we write our content →

 Doxycycline is a tetracycline antibiotic used to treat different bacterial infections and a very common treatment for acne1 and rosacea2; it comes in two formulations: doxycycline hyclate and doxycycline monohydrate.
-In this article you will learn about the similarities between these two medications and decide with your online dermatologist if doxycycline is right for you.
+In this article you will learn about the similarities between these two medications and decide with your online dermatologist if doxycycline is the right acne treatment for you.

 Although acne is not considered an infection, certain antibiotics such as doxycycline or Seysara can decrease the amount of P. acnes bacteria on the skin reducing inflammation and painful breakouts3.